akashagarwal/peer-evaluation/README.md

 <pre>require_once "$IP/extensions/PeerEvaluation/PeerEvaluation.php"; </pre>

-If the name of your folder or path where you downloaded the extension if different from above, please change the line accordingly.
+If the name of your folder or path where you downloaded the extension is different from above, please change the line accordingly.

 #### Step 2